Pharmacokinetic drug interactions

 Interactions changing the kinetics of drug can be clinically very relevant.
 Metabolic interactions occur the most and can cause prolonged presence of drugs in the body.

-The four most important levels of interactions are listed below: The absorption of a drug can be reduced by another drug that binds or forms a complex before absorption.
+The four most important levels of interactions are listed below:

-E.g. salicylates delay the excretion of penicillins and thus prolong their action.
 See the website from the IUPUI for tables on CYP P450 interactions.

 During what process would the concomitant use of lithium and furosemide likely interact?